Cruise Info from Michael Fryar, our former cruise specialist:

 - Portable back up charger for phone or camera

 This is critical, as crew will collect your luggage the night before we port in Baltimore.
 This way you have your carry on bag

 with essentials for the next day as your luggage will be prepped for off-loading and you won’t have access to it.
 Perhaps include

 a favorite board game.

 Congratulations all!
-Michael and Eric are looking forward to cruising with you!
+Paul and Eric are looking forward to cruising with you!